HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 <br> -->

 <blockquote>
-  "Do not go gentle into that good night;<br>
+  Do not go gentle into that good night;<br>
-  Rage, rage against the dying of the light."<br>
+  Rage, rage against the dying of the light.<br>
   <span style="color:grey">
   —— Dylan Thomas
   </span>